 In determining the compensation of the Chief Executive Officer, the Committee began its evaluation prior to the time of the public offering in October 1991.
 The base salary was determined, in part, by comparison with the compensation of chief executive officers of other companies of comparable size and levels of profitability.
 The base salary is reviewed each year and compared to that of other chief executive officers as reported in various publications, such as FORBES magazine.
-Since 1991, the Chief Executive Officer has received salary increases of 2% in 1992, 2% in 1994 and 3.8% in 1997.
-The Chief Executive's increase in base salary in 1997 of 3.8% was based upon an inflationary adjustment, since no increase had been granted since 1994, as well as an adjustment for the financial performance of the Company.
-The incentive bonus for the Chief Executive Officer is based upon the Company's profitability, a program that has been in place for many years, and the Compensation Committee believes that this is a fair measure of executive bonus compensation.
+Since 1991, the Chief Executive Officer has received salary increases of 2% in 1992, 2% in 1994, 3.8% in 1997 and 1.9% in 1998.
+The Chief Executive's increase in base salary in 1998 of 1.9% was primarily an inflationary adjustment.
+The incentive bonus for the Chief Executive Officer is based upon the Compensation Committee believes that this is a fair measure of executive bonus compensation.
 The bonus is based upon a percentage, determined by the Compensation Committee, of pre-tax profits.
-The bonus amounts for 1997, 1996 and 1995 are reflected in the Summary Compensation Table.
+The bonus amounts for 1998, 1997 and 1996 are reflected in the Summary Compensation Table.
 Both the base salary and the incentive bonus are evaluated in determining overall compensation.
 The Chief Executive Officer is not eligible to receive options under the Company's stock option plan.

 The base salary for all other officers is based upon the experience and qualifications of each officer, with the additional objective of remaining competitive in the industry in recruiting and retaining a well-qualified and effective management team.
 The incentive bonus for officers is determined by the Compensation Committee and is based upon the same criteria as the Chief Executive Officer, the performance of the Company as measured by its profitability.
+No stock options were granted to any individual in 1998.